| |

 the Cacciatori delle Alpi, and war begins.
 (May)

-are fighting in the plain of Lombardy.
-(September) After the
+forces are fighting in the plain of Lombardy.
+(September)

-armistice of Villafranco, Baron Ricosok gives him command
+After the armistice of Villafranco, Baron Ricosok gives

-of the army of Tuscany.
-(November) When his project to on
+him command of the army of Tuscany.
+(November) When his

 (April)